 above: Springfield Road Bridge in 1934.
+Trains speed past above while two buses cause a blockage below.
 Photograph from the Grantham Matters website.

 by Bob from Leicestershire

 My love of the Gresley Pacifics and all things Eastern Region really started with a day trip to London with my parents in 1961, when I was eleven years old.
 I was to be allowed 'a few minutes' to look around King's Cross station before we headed off to enjoy some of the sights of the city.
 That two minutes became more than two hours as mam and dad gave up trying to drag me away!
 Suffice to say their plans for the day were ruined!